Pushing mongo is deemed as the ultimate sin in skateboarding.

 For most riding styles, pushing with your back foot is the better option, especially if you’re just starting.

-If you have no intention of doing tricks and you’re comfortable pushing mongo, I don’t think it’s a big deal.
-But only you can make that decision.
+If you have no intention of doing tricks and you’re comfortable pushing mongo, it’s not a big deal.

-We’re riding a wooden board with wheels, it’s not that serious.
+At the end of the day, we’re riding a wooden board with wheels; it’s not that serious.